Getsug/plagiarism-checker/README.md

 The program gets input files from the user and outputs the similarity percentage of the provided files.

 ### NOTE
 The  program requires a minimum of 2 files.
-A maximum of 5 files can be provided
+A maximum of 5 files can be provided.
+The files provied should be in the same directory as the program file.